-Top 4 Places to Inter Cremated Remains in Florida
+4 Places to Scatter Ashes in Florida

 If you’re preparing for an end-of-life ceremony and you’re considering interring cremated remains in the Sunshine State, you’re on the right track.
 Florida is one of the best states in the U.S. for cremation and memorials, not just because of the sun, ocean, and views.

 In Florida, there are no state cremation laws or regulations that restrict where you can scatter or inter cremated remains, according to Nolo.

 However, please be sure to be respectful when scattering cremated remains.
 It is important to maintain the dignity of the deceased and any people or place you choose to scatter.
 Let’s consider a few of the best avenues for interring cremated remains in Florida: